The Limits of Inference in Complex Systems: When Stochastic Models Become Indistinguishable: Are stochastic models of complex phenomena distinguishable ?

-We now study topic references in social media and forest dynamics.
+We now study two datasets together: topic references in social media and forest dynamics.
+Although these systems are very different, they share the feature of having only a limited number of temporal observations per species or topic, which constrains model distinguishability.
 On the social media side, we analyze time series of Twitter (X) hashtag mentions during major events~\cite{Zubiaga2018}.
 The dataset contains the timestamps and hashtags of tweets collected over several months covering events such as elections, epidemic outbreaks, and extreme weather.
 Tweets containing the same hashtag are aggregated into 24-h bins, yielding time series of hashtag abundances.
 This binning removes day–night cycles that would otherwise dominate the temporal signal.
 References to topics of this kind have previously been modeled as multiplicative processes~\cite{plata2021neutral}.
 On the ecological side, we use the Barro Colorado Island (BCI) forest dataset~\cite{condit2019complete}, which records the relative abundances of $N=178$ tree species sampled every $\Delta t = 5$ years over a 20-year period.
 In both datasets, the number of measurements per species or hashtag is small ($M=5$ for forest data and $M < 100$ for hashtag data).
 Consequently, we do not expect to distinguish reliably between competing models.
 As discussed in Sec.~\ref{sec:distinguishability}, when $M$ is small, statistical fluctuations in the log-likelihood dominate over genuine differences between models.
-Indeed, when we evaluate the likelihoods of the DE and EN models for each time series (as in the microbiome analysis) and construct a histogram of likelihood ratios, we find that the distribution is sharply peaked around $L^{(EN)}/L^{(DE)} = 1$, with more than $90\%$ of series falling in this region (Fig.~\ref{fig:data}d–e).
+Indeed, when we evaluate the likelihoods of the DE and EN models for each time series (as in the microbiome analysis) and construct a histogram of likelihood ratios, we find that the distribution is sharply peaked around $L^{(EN)}/L^{(DE)} = 1$, with more than $90\%$ of series falling in this region, as shown in Figs.~\ref{fig:data}(d),(e).
 This indicates that the two models are equally likely to explain the observed data.